-- Agile time management, cultivating calendar discipline, and formulating a savvy plan for any kind of audition, recital, or competition.
+- Agile time management, smart repertoire prioritization, cultivating calendar discipline, and formulating a savvy plan for any kind of audition, recital, or competition.

 - Maintaining practice room focus, and enhancing willpower endurance.

-“Jason Haaheim’s teaching methods are not only for timpanists and percussionists, but apply to any musician trying to attain the highest level of performing.
-In fact, his principles could likely be applied to any number of professions outside of music.
+“Jason’s teaching methods are not only for timpanists and percussionists, but apply to any musician trying to attain the highest level of performing.
+In fact, his principles can be applied to any number of professions outside of music.
 I was very taken with his straightforward approach, addressing all aspects of achieving excellence without it seeming daunting.
-If I were thinking of auditioning for an orchestra, or simply wanted a great method to gain consistency of a high level, I would sprint to this boot camp!”
+If I were thinking of auditioning for an orchestra, or simply wanted a great method to gain consistency of a high level, I would sprint to this bootcamp!”

 ~ John Rojak — bass trombonist of the American Brass Quintet

-“The deliberate practice bootcamp gave me a methodical approach to improving my practice process after many years of unknowns.
+“The Deliberate Practice Bootcamp gave me a methodical approach for improving my practice process after many years of unknowns.
 The information presented in the bootcamp was very specific and immediately relevant.
 It played a major role in boosting my confidence and definitely helped me in winning my audition for the Boise Philharmonic.”

 ~ Alex Artale — principal timpanist, Boise Philharmonic